 Use a Scorecard to Scale Your Resilience Program

-Can you really say your program and your site is resilient if you only have a yearly drill to measure against?
+Can you really say your program and your site are resilient if you only have a yearly drill to measure against?
 And if you are in charge of a whole system of sites, how can you make sure every site is resilient to the same standard?

 Let’s say you’re the emergency management professional in charge of a business-critical site – or even a mixed-facility system with multiple sites and site types.
 You know you have to maintain a level of resiliency, but your only actual measure is how often you conduct evacuation drills.